philipross/philipross.github.io/_posts/2025-05-30-Combining-Jamf's-Setup-Manager-and-macOS-Onboarding-for-a-rich-user-experience.md

 ## What is the difference between Jamf Setup Manager and Jamf macOS Onboarding?

 [Jamf Setup Manager](https://github.com/jamf/Setup-Manager/tree/main) is a utility that sets device configuration *before* the user logs in. <br>
-In contrast, [Jamf macOS Onboarding](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/macOS_Onboarding.html) is a mechanism within into Jamf Pro that sets configurations *after* the user logs in, through the Self Service app.
+In contrast, [Jamf macOS Onboarding](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/macOS_Onboarding.html) is a mechanism within Jamf Pro that sets configurations *after* the user logs in, through the Self Service app.

-Both tools have their advantages and disadvantages, buy by combining them we can overcome the limitations of one tool with the strengths of the other.
+Both tools have their advantages and disadvantages, but by combining them we can overcome the limitations of one tool with the strengths of the other.

 ## What can Jamf Setup Manager do...or not do?

 Jamf Setup Manager offers a range of capabilities, as detailed in its extensive documentation on the [Setup Manager GitHub page](https://github.com/jamf/Setup-Manager/tree/main).<br>However, to understand its limitations, it’s crucial to understand how it operates in the background.

-Setup Manager runs Jamf policies and actions using the `jamf` binary.
-Policies run by executing the `policy` command using the `-event` argument, requiring a custom triggers set on the Jamf policy.
+Setup Manager runs actions by using the `jamf` binary.
+Policies run by executing the `policy` command using the `-event` argument, requiring a custom trigger to be set on the Jamf policy.

 However, Setup Manager relies on the `jamf` binary's capabilities.